The California Family Rights Act (CFRA) & Your Rights

 When you need to assert your rights under the California Family Rights Act, you can rely on Alan Burton Newman, PLC.
-Backed by 30+ years of legal experience and proven results, the firm's Los Angeles employment lawyer has built an impressive legal track record, winning against massive corporations and other high-profile entities, including General Motors, Los Angeles County, and the LAPD.
+Backed by 35+ years of legal experience and proven results, our Los Angeles lawyer has built an impressive legal track record, winning millions against massive corporationsand other high-profile entities, including General Motors, Los Angeles County, and the LAPD.

 Keep reading to learn more about your rights under the CFRA, and feel free to contact Attorney Newman today for your free case evaluation!

 Before a worker can request time off, they must be able to prove that they qualify for the leave of absence.
-A serious health condition is not an ordinary cold.
-To qualify for this leave of absence, an employee must have a note from their medical provider stating that they are unable to return to work for a period of time and have a serious health condition.
+An employee must have a note from their medical provider stating that they or a family member is unable to return to work for a period t qualify for the leave of absence.

 There are several differences between FMLA and CFRA.
 Under the CFRA, the employee is not required to have the doctor state the nature of the illness.
 Under the federal equivalent, The FMLA, the employee is required to have the doctor state the diagnosis.
 It is the practice of employers to refer to a leave of absence as FMLA leave rather than CFRA leave.
-It is the opinion of our Los Angeles employment lawyer, Mr. Newman, that this mischaracterization is to deprive the employee of his right to privacy.
+We assert that this characterization deprives a worker of their right to privacy.